ASPP/pelita/README.md

 ## Description

-Autonomous agent environment for Python summerschool.
+Actor-based Toolkit for Interactive Language Education in Python